 (b) the export and re-export of the Products, and shall be responsible for the payment of any duties on it.

-12.3 Unless otherwise agreed in writing between the Customer and Supplier, the Products shall be delivered free on board the air or sea port of shipment and Supplier shall be under no obligation to give notice under section 32(3) of the Sale of Goods Act 1979.
+12.3 Unless otherwise agreed in writing between the Customer and Supplier, the Products shall be delivered free on board the air or sea port of shipment and the Customer shall be responsible for insuring the Products against any risk of loss or damage in transit.

 12.4 At Supplier’s option, Supplier reserves the right to require payment of all amounts due to Supplier to be made by irrevocable letter of credit opened by the Customer in favour of Supplier and confirmed by a bank in England acceptable to Supplier, or, a bill of exchange drawn on the Customer and as agreed between the parties.